kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    However, given an ability to achieve both of these in backward compatible way later, we leave those for future extensions.

+1. PodGroupPostFilter extension

+   The PodGroupPostFilter interface proposed in this KEP contains the most important information about PodGroup that failed scheduling cycle.
+We can extend this interface in the future to allow plugins to have more insights into why a given pod group cannot be scheduled.
+One example of that would be an extension similar to the NodeToStatusReader object passed to a PostFilter plugins.

 ### Test Plan